 The end of the film was rather disturbing as well.
 The fact that the tourists were all on the boat dancing around with their faces painted like native masks seemed to me like they were poking fun of the New Guinean culture.
 The New Guineans clearly painted these masks onto the tourists to give them a touch of their primitive culture before they left.
 However, it just seemed as though (stripped down to almost nothing and dancing around the boat laughing) that they were mocking the traditions that they seem to know very little about.

-is taken over (i.e. the sacred things destroyed because the commissioners thought it was devilish) and they are forced to become more modernized.
+What bothered me too was how the tourists were talking about how the New Guineans need help to become more modernized.
+It seems as though they are not able to live their lives the way they are used to.
+Instead of continuing on their traditions from their ancestors, their land is taken over (i.e. the sacred things destroyed because the commissioners thought it was devilish) and they are forced to become more modernized.
 It is hard for them to now maintain their primitive cultures because they are forced to let go of the past and assimilate to the west.
 The primitive “other” no longer exists because of this, yet they are still viewed as “the other” to the Western society.
 We see this through the fact that they are now seen wearing clothing instead of nothing at all (although some still do), through interaction with the technologies of the west and through the need for money (something that would never have been an issue to their ancestors).

 Money is an issue for the people of New Guinea and you can clearly see the Western influences being forced upon them.
 They are not able to live the way their ancestors did because it is not approved of in society today.
 One thing I don’t like about the Western society is how we always feel we can bargain down other countries commodities when we go visit on vacation.
 When I went to Cuba so many white Westerners were trying to bargain down souvenirs from the town’s people.
 To me this just seems so selfish.
 Western Society is so much more well off then these Cubans (obviously if they are able to AFFORD a trip) yet we feel the need to not pay them the full price because we know they want to sell these items.
 This is their only income for many of them.
 We won’t even pay them the full price they deserve and we wonder why they aren’t as well off.
 As one of the New Guineans stated, they don’t go to our big shops and try to bargain down our prices.
 Yet we think we have the right to do it to them.
 I think this is just wrong.
 These people have worked so hard on the stuff they have made and we aren’t even willing to pay them entirely.
 They do not understand how the tourists have so much money and to them it is simply because of the location they live in.
-“The New Guineans have no money, and this fact is used to frame their articulations of identity in spatial terms: the tourist’s money isn’t earned, it’s simply a fact of the place where the tourist lives, just as a lack of money is a fact of the place of the New Guineans” (
+“The New Guineans have no money, and this fact is used to frame their articulations of identity in spatial terms: the tourist’s money isn’t earned, it’s simply a fact of the place where the tourist lives, just as a lack of money is a fact of the place of the New Guineans” (www.uwm.edu).

 No comments: